YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 ---
 title: "Train Your Own Neural Network"
-date: 2020-04-03T12:06:33+03:00
+date: 2020-04-28T17:00:13+03:00
 type: "post"
 ---

 These days, using Machine-Learning and particularly Deep-Learning solutions in order to solve many technical challenges has become a norm.
 <br/><br/>
-That's mainly thanks to having access to unprecedented volumes of data, hardware advancements and acadmeic progress.
+That's mainly thanks to having access to unprecedented volumes of data, hardware advancements, and academic progress.
 <br/><br/>
-Many problems are tackled by modeling Neural-Networks, feeding them with tons of data and consequently they "learn" and turn artificially "smarter".
+Many problems are tackled by modeling Neural-Networks, feeding them with tons of data, and consequently they "learn" and turn artificially "smarter".
 <br/><br/>
 While we, humans, are still smarter than our computers - we do suffer from an inferior processing speed of information.
 <br/><br/>